Drugmakers see long road ahead in coronavirus vaccine race

 Health officials in the United States and China have set ambitious goals for getting a vaccine to initial human testing within the next few months.

-Newer vaccine platforms, such as one developed by Moderna Inc, allow scientists to create a potential vaccine in record time just based on knowing the genetic code of the novel coronavirus.
+Newer vaccine platforms, such as one developed by Moderna Inc (MRNA.O), allow scientists to create a potential vaccine in record time just based on knowing the genetic code of the novel coronavirus.
 With the genetic code in hand, scientists can start vaccine development without needing a sample of the virus.

 Anthony Fauci, director of the U.S. National Institutes of Allergy and Infectious Diseases, which is using Moderna’s platform, said the agency is on the fastest pace ever to develop a vaccine candidate.